industrial-optimization-group/JSS31COM1/day4/assignment.md

 Run the EAs with problems provided by desdeo_problem.testproblems module.

-Run the EAs with your own MOPs
+Run the EAs with your own MOPs.

+Create appropriate visualizations for non-interactive and interactive EAs.

 Optional: Implement a simple EA as a subclass of BaseEA:
 * Check out BaseEA: https://github.com/industrial-optimization-group/desdeo-emo/blob/master/desdeo_emo/EAs/BaseEA.py